Skip to main content

 Substring Match

 If no exact match is found, the node falls back to substring matching.
+Say you specify /api/users/ as url, then any request containing /api/users/ in the URL would be matched and the most recent request would be returned.

-### Regex Match
+Regex Match

-For complex patterns, prefix the URL with `regex:` to use regular expressions.
+For complex patterns, prefix the URL with regex: to use regular expressions.

 regex:/api/v1/coverages/-?\d+